tikv/website/content/docs/3.0/tasks/best-practices/pd-scheduling.md

 ### Troubleshoot TiKV node

-If a TiKV node fails, PD defaults to setting the corresponding node to the **down** state after 30 minutes (customizable by configuration item `max-store-down-time`), and rebalancing replicas for regions involved.
+If a TiKV node fails, PD defaults to setting the corresponding node to the **down** state after 30 minutes (customizable by configuring `max-store-down-time`), and rebalancing replicas for regions involved.

 Practically, if a node failure is considered unrecoverable, you can immediately take it offline.
 This makes PD replenish replicas soon in another node and reduces the risk of data loss.
 In contrast, if a node is considered recoverable, but the recovery cannot be done in 30 minutes, you can temporarily adjust `max-store-down-time` to a larger value to avoid unnecessary replenishment of the replicas and resources waste after the timeout.